aiven/devportal/docs/tools/terraform/howto/upgrade-provider-v1-v2.rst

-To handle the various versions of Terraform, we will be using the ``tfenv`` tool (`see the project page <https://github.com/tfutils/tfenv>`_), but you can use direct releases from Hashicorp if you prefer.
+To handle the various versions of Terraform, we will be using the ``tfenv`` tool (`see the project page <https://github.com/tfutils/tfenv>`_), but you can use direct releases from HashiCorp if you prefer.

 Major changes in v2
 '''''''''''''''''''